 Toggle: English / Spanish

-Long-term (chronic) poisoning can occur in patients who take these medications every day.
-It can happen if patients develop kidney problems or become dehydrated (especially in the hot summer months).
-This usually occurs in elderly patients.
+Long-term (chronic) poisoning can occur in people who take cardiac glycosides every day.
+This can happen if someone develops kidney problems or becomes dehydrated (especially in the hot summer months).
+This problem usually occurs in older people.

 Digoxin overdose; Digitoxin overdose; Lanoxin overdose; Purgoxin overdose; Allocar overdose; Corramedan overdose; Crystodigin overdose

 Cardiac glycoside is a chemical that has effects on the heart, stomach, intestines, and nervous system.
 It is the active ingredient in many different heart medicines.
 It can be poisonous if taken in large amounts.

 Cardiac glycosides are found in the prescription medicines listed below.
 The brand names are in parentheses: